 Emissions of several heavy metals to be phased out

 The environmental authorities have drawn up a priority list of substances that represent a serious health or environmental risk in Norway.
-The list includes the heavy metals - arsenic, lead, cadmium, chromium and mercury.
+The list includes arsenic, lead, cadmium, chromium and mercury.
 Norway’s goal is to continuously reduce emissions of these substance with the intention of eliminating them by 2020.

 Industrial enterprises taking part in the moss surveys

 The Norwegian Environment Agency wishes to gain a better overview of the effects of environmentally hazardous industrial pollutants on the local environment around industrial sites.
 The nationwide surveys have therefore been extended to include some industrial plants.
-Extra samples of mosses have been taken near these plants to evaluate the local inputs of heavy metals.
+Extra samples of moss have been taken near these plants to evaluate the local inputs of heavy metals and polyaromatic hydrocarbons (PAH).